Contributed By Perkins Coie

 The relevant CSA provisions on psychotropic substances state that upon notification of a scheduling decision under Article 2 of the 1971 Convention, or upon notice that the CSA and FDCA do not meet the requirements of controlling a psychotropic substance under the treaty, the HHS Secretary must consult with the Attorney General and determine whether existing legal controls are sufficient.
 21 U.S.C. § 811(d)(2)–(4).
 Depending on whether the HHS Secretary believes the controls are sufficient to meet the 1971 Convention’s obligations, the Secretary may initiate formal rulemaking to change the substance to a schedule with more appropriate controls.
 Id.
 And if the formal rulemaking process will not be completed in time to meet international obligations, the CSA allows temporary rescheduling of the substance to Schedule IV or V. Id. § 811(d)(4).

 In effect, the United States must satisfy its treaty obligations regulating psychedelics.
 But the United States need not match the 1971 Convention’s Schedules lockstep as evidenced by the government’s guidance on the treaty implications of rescheduling cannabis.
 The federal guidance on cannabis found that international obligations may be met through scheduling and additional regulations, as opposed to scheduling alone.
-See below on the Federal Guidance on Cannabis and the Effect on Treaty Obligations.
+See the discussion below on the Federal Guidance on Cannabis and the Effect on Treaty Obligations.
 What this means for psychedelic substances is that, because they are classified as Schedule I under the 1971 Convention, any US rulemaking process to reschedule psychedelic substances must be balanced with the international treaty obligations of the United States.

 Federal Guidance on Cannabis and the Effect on Treaty Obligations